 Let’s cover the above methods in a bit of detail.

-1] Enable Mouse Pointer trails via Mouse Properties
+1] How to display Mouse trails in Windows 11/10 via Mouse Properties

-Next, Under the ‘Related Settings’ section look for ‘Additional Mouse Options’ link.
+Next, Under the ‘Related Settings’ section, look for the ‘Additional Mouse Options’ link.

-When found, click it to open ‘Mouse Properties’ window.
+When found, click it to open the ‘Mouse Properties’ window.

-Now, switch to ‘Pointer options’ tab and scroll down to ‘Visibility’ section.
+Now, switch to the ‘Pointer options’ tab and scroll down to the ‘Visibility’ section.

 2] Enable Mouse Pointer Trails via a Registry tweak

 Open the Registry Editor by pressing Win+R in combination, typing regedit.exe in its empty field, and pressing ‘Enter’.

 Then, navigate to the following path address –

 On the right, look for the entry MouseTrails.
 If there’s no such entry, create one by name – MouseTrails.

 Double-click on the entry to change its value data to a number between the ones below for mouse pointer trail length.